 4 Objective

-The aim of this study work is to investigate and identify potential architecture and system level enhancements for 5G system to support the operation of base station relays mounted on vehicles, using NR for wireless access toward the UE and for wireless self-backhauling toward 5GC.
+The aim of this study work is to investigate and identify potential architecture and system level enhancements for 5G system to support the operation of base station relays possibly mounted on vehicles, using NR for wireless access toward the UE and for wireless self-backhauling toward 5GC.
 Specifically, the objectives include:

 - WT#1: Gap analysis of the existing 5GS architecture and functionalities for the support of service requirements identified for VMR by SA1.